-White Cliffs Country, part of Dover District Council, has taken steps to ensure its businesses and visitors are fully updated on this platform.
+White Cliffs Country (the tourism arm of Dover District Council) has taken steps to ensure its businesses and visitors are fully updated with Covid-19 information and support on this platform.
 We are regularly reviewing communications and advice from leading tourism associations to ensure we have up-to-date information and advice relevant to the tourism industry.

 Public health advice

 Government updates: Winter Plan and Tier Rules (England)

 On 23rd November 2020 the Government announced its Winter Plan for managing Coronavirus (Covid-19).
 The plan details: